SocialForge/InstaSweep/README.md

 5. Enable `Developer mode` in order to manually add an extension

-6. Click `Load unpacked`

-7. This will open the browser's file selection dialog
+6. Click `Load unpacked`.
+This will open the browser's file selection dialog

-8. Navigate to the previously extracted `public` directory and open it
+7. Navigate to the previously extracted `public` directory and open it

-9. Once inside, press `Select folder` and the extension should be added to your browser extensions
+8. Once inside, press `Select folder` and the extension should be added to your browser extensions

-10. Open [Instagram](instagram.com), log into your account and click on the extension, or hit **CTRL+I** on the keyboard to execute.
+9. Open [Instagram](instagram.com), log into your account and click on the extension, or hit **CTRL+I** on the keyboard to execute.

 ## Running the script